geeksforsocialchange/gfsc-v2/_posts/2021-03-02-everything-is-connected.md

 Under ‘joint enterprise’ legislation designed to make, say, the getaway driver of a bank robbery equally liable for crimes taking place during the robbery, [11 young people from Moss Side were sent to jail for one murder](https://www.theguardian.com/news/2018/mar/09/joint-enterprise-law-uk-how-do-11-people-go-to-jail-for-one-murder).
 The evidence for their connection?
 Smartphone footage of ‘gang signs’ being made, taken at a youth work session in a building that contains the local library.
 The gang sign?
 An extended middle finger.
 This is not an isolated case.
 The ethnicity and social class of those convicted will surprise no one.

-{% include smallsignup.html custom="Keep up to date with us and get content like this delivered to your inbox." %}
+{% include smallsignup.html custom="Get the latest articles by GFSC delivered straight to your inbox." %}

 The Mayor of Greater Manchester Andy Burnham now plans to put police officers in schools[^5], despite [large coordinated public efforts and independent research](https://nopoliceinschools.co.uk/) by campaigners.
 So when [he also says he wants to start tracking people’s fingerprints and veins in order to use the tram](https://www.business-live.co.uk/economic-development/andy-burnham-business-leaders-explore-19463591), it’s hard to imagine that this data won’t be used in the most totalitarian ways.